Skip to Content

 Amazon Rating: 4.6/5

-The Book Thief is a poignant tale set in Nazi Germany, following Liesel Meminger, a young foster girl who finds solace in stealing books and sharing them with her neighbours during bombing raids.
+Set in Nazi Germany, the story follows Liesel Meminger, a young foster girl who finds solace in stealing books and sharing them with her neighbours during bombing raids.

 The Berlin Girl